psych-ds/psych-DS/psychDS-docs/objects/common_principles/columns.md

-# Columns
+### Definition:

-Definition: In general, Psych-DS has minimal restraints and conventions regarding column names.
+In general, Psych-DS has minimal restraints and conventions regarding column names.
 We RECOMMEND that you use the controlled keywords defined elsewhere in the standard plus "_id" as column names if referring to the relevant information in a dataset.
 (That is, if you record trials with the scope of a given datafile, we RECOMMEND that the name of the column identifying the trial